ritza-co/cachix-devenv/docs/common-patterns.md

 ## Adding a directory to $PATH

-For example adding Elixir install scripts into `~/.mix/escripts`
+For example, adding Elixir install scripts into `~/.mix/escripts`:

 ```nix
 { ... }: